2-Day Training Event

 - Grounding myths

-There’s no better way to learn than in one of EC&M ’s training events, featuring Brian House from Mike Holt Enterprises.
-Brian's ability to explain these rules and their practical application in real world settings will help you properly apply bonding and grounding requirements on each and every one of your future projects; thus, minimizing the risk of electric shock and fire.
+There’s no better way to learn than in one of EC&M ’s training events, featuring Mike Holt.
+Mike's ability to explain these rules and their practical application in real world settings will help you properly apply bonding and grounding requirements on each and every one of your future projects; thus, minimizing the risk of electric shock and fire.

 This training session is built around Mike Holt's Illustrated Guide to Understanding NEC Requirements for Bonding & Grounding.
 The Illustrated Guide features: